TonyTheTaiga/pycap/README.md

 sandbox/live API keys are NOT interchangable.

-Can be changed to the sandbox version by changing \_\_base in api.py.
-Please reference the documents on instructions on how to do this.
+# By default the app uses the LIVE VERSION of the site, make sure you have a LIVE API_KEY.

-https://pro.coinmarketcap.com/api/v1#section/Quick-Start-Guide
+App can be changed to the sandbox version by changing \_\_base in api.py.
+Refer Below. https://pro.coinmarketcap.com/api/v1#section/Quick-Start-Guide

 # Installation